First Passage Moments of Finite-State Semi-Markov Processes: Notation and Basic Definitions

+where $\bPhi$ is a permutation matrix.
+The first $r$ blocks along the diagonal correspond to essential classes of transient states (both strict and non-strict) while the remaining $k-r$ blocks correspond to the recurrent states.

+With the relationship between the entries of $\Psi(+\infty)$ and the state properties of $\zeta$ having been established, we next introduce yet another state-level characteristic that is crucial to determining pairs of states for which it is appropriate to compute a first passage moment. \begin{defn} Let $\zeta$ be a SMP with state space $\stspc$.
+State $j^*\in\stspc$ is said to be \textit{universally accessible} (UA) if, for every $i \in \stspc$, we have $\Psi_{ij^*}(+\infty)=1$. \end{defn} The definition is strong in the sense that, while it is necessary that $i\to j^*$ for a UA state $j^*$, it is not \emph{sufficient}.
+In other words, we must achieve certainty with probability 1 that a process starting in any $i\in S$ must end up in $j^*$ in a finite period of time.
+As a matter of terminology, we shall refer to a state $j^*$ for which some entries $0\leq\Psi_{ij}(+\infty)<1$ as \emph{sub-UA}.

-If $i$ and $j$ are mutually accessible (that is, $i\rightarrow j$ and $j\rightarrow i$, otherwise denoted as $i\leftrightarrow j$), then they are said to \emph{communicate}.
-Since communication fulfills the axioms of reflexivity, transitivity, and symmetry, it is an equivalence relation, and thus defines a partitioning of the state space $\stspc$ into various disjoint \emph{communicating classes}.
-If $\stspc$ is itself comprised of a single communicating class, then the SMP is called \emph{irreducible}; otherwise, it is known as \emph{reducible}.
-On the other hand, a nonnegative $m\times m$ matrix $\boldsymbol{A}=[a_{ij}]$ is an \emph{irreducible matrix} if, for each $i$ and $j$, there exists some $0<\eta<\infty$ such that the $ij$th element of $\boldsymbol{A}^{\eta}$ is greater than 0.
-The algebraic and probabilistic definitions of irreducibility coincide if the irreducible matrix is the transition probability matrix $\bp$, for then the $ij$th element of $\bp^{(\eta)}=\bp^{\eta}$ is strictly positive if and only if $j$ is accessible from state $i$ in a finite number $\eta$ of steps with nonzero probability.
-This last statement can be made precise by reference to the \emph{digraph associated to} $\bA$, denoted $\grph(\bA)$.
-This is the digraph with vertices in the set $V(\grph(\bA))=\{1,2,\dots,m\}$ such that the directed arc, or edge, $(i,j)$ exists if and only if $a_{ij}>0$. $\grph(\bA)$ is said to be \emph{strongly connected} if, for each ordered pair $i,j\in V(\grph(\bA))$, there exists a (directed) path in $\grph(\bA)$ from $i$ to $j$.
+It is often convenient to refer to the arrangement of states in a SMP in graph-theoretic terms.
+A \emph{directed graph}, or \emph{digraph}, associated to $\bA=[a_{ij}]$, denoted $\grph(\bA)$ is a grouping of \emph{nodes} (states) connected by vertices in the set $V(\grph(\bA))=\{1,2,\dots,k\}$ such that the directed arc, or edge, $(i,j)$ exists if and only if $a_{ij}>0$. $\grph(\bA)$ is said to be \emph{strongly connected} if, for each ordered pair $i,j\in V(\grph(\bA))$, there exists a (directed) path in $\grph(\bA)$ from $i$ to $j$.
 In either case of there being an edge or directed path from $i$ to $j$, the implication is clearly $i\rightarrow j$.
-The final connection between irreducibility and connectedness is made in the following Proposition: \begin{proposition} Let $\bA$ be a nonnegative square matrix. $\bA$ is irreducible if and only if $\grph(\bA)$ is strongly connected. \end{proposition} \begin{proof} See Shao \cite{shao_85}. \end{proof}
+The final connection between irreducibility and connectedness is made in the following Proposition: \begin{prop} Let $\bA$ be a nonnegative square matrix. $\bA$ is irreducible if and only if $\grph(\bA)$ is strongly connected. \end{prop} \begin{proof} See Shao \cite{shao_85}. \end{proof}

+We conclude the section with a Proposition that demonstrates the significance of the UA state property, which we assert that, even if it is not greater than that of irreducibility, it is evinced at a more fundamental level: \begin{prop} A SMP $\{X(t):t\geq 0\}$ with finite state space $\stspc$ is irreducible if and only if every $j\in\stspc$ is UA. \end{prop} The property of a state being UA is, in a sense, the minimal requirement for the existence of a vector of finite first-passage moments for that state.